astropy/astropy/docs/samp/advanced_embed_samp_hub.rst

 The following code is a full example of a Tk application that watches for web SAMP connections and opens the appropriate dialog::

-    import sys

-    if sys.version_info[0] == 3:
-        # for Python3
     import tkinter as tk
     import tkinter.messagebox as tkMessageBox
-    else:
-        # for Python2
-        import Tkinter as tk
-        import tkMessageBox

     from astropy.samp import SAMPHubServer
     from astropy.samp.hub import WebProfileDialog